'Very rare' heist at Toronto Pearson Airport leads to $20M in gold, high-value goods stolen

 Duivesteyn said after the cargo was secured in the holding facility, it was removed by "illegal means."
 The container was holding gold and other "high-value goods" worth $20 million.

 The missing goods were reported to police a short time later.
-Police would not say what airline was responsible for shipping the cargo or where the plane arrived from.@ctvnewstoronto A total of $20 million worth of gold and other high-value goods was stolen in a heist on Monday after being offloaded from an aircraft at Toronto Pearson International Airport, Peel police says. @Janice Golding on what we know. #ctvnews #ctvnewstoronto #toronto #ctvtoronto #news #explore #foryou #fyp #ontario #canada #gta #police #investigation #peelpolice #peelregion #mississauga #newstiktok #pearsonairport #pearson #torontopearson #torontopearsonairport #heist #goldheist #rcmp ♬ original sound - ctvnewstoronto
+Police would not say what airline was responsible for shipping the cargo or where the plane arrived from.

 "This is very rare," Duivesteyn said, adding that it's too early to know if the theft was carried out professionally.